nice-digital/nice-icons/README.md

 ## Creating icons

+We provide a [Figma file](NICE Icons.fig) with the source of all icons.
+Upload this into Figma and add a new Page for each icon.

 Follow the following steps to create a new SVG:

 1. 512px height SVG
-2. Single compund path
+2. Single compound path
 3. Viewbox from 0,0

 Then, if you're creating a core icon:

 1. Save into the [src](src) folder
-2. Re-run `npm start` to rebuild the icon font
+2. Re-run `npm start` to rebuild the icon font and React components

 ## Custom application icons